bbkristian/bbkristian/README.md

 👋 Hi, I’m Kristian

 I'm a quantitative finance enthusiast with a strong background in mathematics, statistics, and programming. <br>
-Currently, I am pursuing an MSc in Mathematics and Finance at Imperial College London.
+Currently, I am pursuing an MSc in Mathematics and Finance at Imperial College London.<br>
 I hold a BSc in Mathematical and Computing Sciences for Artificial Intelligence from Bocconi University.

 ## 👀 Interests
 - Deep Learning and Reinforcement Learning algorithms